Speaking out is the only way to end stigma

 Pandora blogs about how important talking is to changing attitudes.

-This is a guest blog from Pandora, part of a series this week to highlight our campaign to end mental health stigma, Time to Change, which closed on 31st March 2021.
+This is a guest blog from Pandora.
+It was part of a series to highlight the now-defunct campaign to end mental health stigma, Time to Change, which closed on 31st March 2021.

-My partner is partially sighted, and as such his primary education was delivered in a school specialising in teaching children with visual (VI) and auditory impairments.
-After being reunited with a number of his schoolmates in his adulthood, I was pleased to also make their acquaintance, and am glad to report that I now consider them my friends too.
+My partner is partially sighted, and as such, his primary education was delivered in a school specialising in teaching children with visual (VI) and auditory impairments.
+After reuniting with a number of his schoolmates in his adulthood, I was pleased to also make their acquaintance.
+I am glad to report that I now consider them my friends.

-One thing that repeatedly surprised me about these otherwise lovely people, though, was their attitudes to my mental illness.
-They are open about their disabilities around the dinner table and, more formally, they vocally demand reasonable adjustments at work, raise money for related charities, and have been known to campaign politically on VI related issues such as traffic calming and electronic accessibility.
+However, one thing that repeatedly surprised me about these otherwise lovely people was their attitudes to my mental illness.
+They are open about their disabilities around the dinner table.
+More formally, they vocally demand reasonable adjustments at work, raise money for related charities, and campaign politically on VI related issues such as traffic calming and electronic accessibility.
 I think it's brilliant.

 This is something my friends didn't seem to realise.
-I remember one night, over dinner, after they had been talking about VI issues, I shifted the subject subtlety with the intention of talking about the barriers I, also, had faced in terms of my disability.
+One night over dinner, I remember that after they talked about VI issues, I shifted the conversation to the barriers I had faced due to my disability.
 The specifics are lost to the passing of time, but I think I was alluding to the HR problems I'd faced during a depression-fuelled absence from work.

 That was several years ago, but if I’m brutally honest, the episode still cuts me to the core when I let myself think about it.
 Why is someone else’s disability considered more socially “acceptable” than mine?
 Why do mental health conditions still exist only in the realm of whispered taboo and under-the-carpet brushing?